krzkaczor/Typechain-example/README.md

 # Typechain - Example

 ## Running locally
 Notice that `contracts` directory already has extracted ABIs.
-Run `yarn typechain` to generate initial typings for these files (this is also part of `yarn start` task).
+Run `yarn typechain` to generate Typescript bindings (this is also part of `yarn start` task).

 ```
 yarn